luhuim/Variant_in_cavity/README.md

 python scr/count_variant.py result/mapping_variant/variant_cavity.tsv result/Variant_distribution/Variant_Summary.xlsx
 ```
 #### Statistical analysis
-This part was done by R.
+This part was done by R, these program should be run in Windows system
 Here is the list of R program used in this project:
 ```
 scr/Barchart_of_Threshold.R  #to make a plot showing amino acid distribution of cavities, and adding the threshold.